 - Pimping (extorting money from sex workers by means of violence and force) has been and still is forbidden since the late middle ages in the Netherlands.

 - Before 2000 brothel keeping was regulated.
 After the ban on brothel keeping came into force in 1911, it turned out that prostitution could not be eradicated so the Dutch opted for a ‘regulated tolerance’.

 People tend to identify regulation with legalization.
-Legalization however, is a confusing concept; it just means that prostitution is allowed under certain conditions.
+This is however a confusing concept; it just means that prostitution is allowed under certain conditions.
 It has always been quite common to say that in the United States only in the state of Nevada prostitution is ‘legalized’.
-In practice, this means that sex work is allowed provided sex workers agree to what I consider an illegal infringement of their right of free movement.
-They are for instance only allowed to shop and eat in a restaurant between 7.00 o’clock AM and 19.00 o’clock PM.
+In practice, this means that sex work is allowed provided sex workers agree to what I consider an illegal infringement of their right of free movement. ((It is possible that some of these regulations are eased by now) They are for instance only allowed to shop and eat in a restaurant between 7.00 o’clock AM and 19.00 o’clock PM.
 When they are employed in a brothel they are not allowed to attend games or dances in their spare time.
 When they have their holidays, they must leave town.
 When a sex worker wants to go to a post office she must report this to the brothel owner and agree to be back before four o’clock in the afternoon.
 Male sex workers are not allowed on the premises of the ‘legalized’, which is a clear case of gender discrimination.
 (Weitzer, 2000)

 As said before in the Netherlands the decriminalization took place on a national level, but was replaced by regulation on a municipal level.
 Since 2008 the municipalities demand more powers to control sex workers.
 They urged for instance the registration of sex workers, with the excuse to prevent traffic in women.
 But they also want an uniform licensing system.
 Due to resistance of organizations of sex workers and their advocates, this law has as yet (June 2017) not passed the Dutch Senate.